ayohana/read-my-brain-api/README.md

   - [ ] Warn users to be careful when translating real patient information to prevent violating their privacy (HIPAA).
   - [ ] The API can translate the vice versa (from layman’s terms to nursing jargons).
   - [ ] The API can translate live/real-time.
-  - [ ] Apply Swagger API for http routes documentation.
+  - [ ] Apply Swagger API or add Views to API for http routes documentation.
   - [ ] Use Redux in case the application's scale of state gets very large.

 </details>